Back to Articles

 • Children were tested to determine their "mental age"

-• The concept of comparing mental age to chronological age was born
+• The idea of comparing mental age with chronological age was born

 • Binet himself warned against using his test to: